Paradva-Niraj/chat-app/README.md

 - 💬 **Real-Time Messaging**
   Instant communication with your friends, just like any modern chat app.

-- 🌍 **No Sign Up Needed**
-  Start chatting with just a phone number — no personal info required.

 - 🧠 **Lightweight & Fast**
   Built for speed, performance, and minimalism.